xtendui/xtendui/src/gatsby/markdown/components/tooltip/animation.md

 | When you use animations you need to **specity the duration of the animation** for proper interactions.

 [[notePrimary]]
-| Do not transition or transform on `xt-tooltip` because of transform positioning, **transition the content instead**.
+| Do not transition or transform on `xt-tooltip` because of transform positioning, **transform and transition the content instead**.

 <demo>
   <demoinline src="demos/components/tooltip/animation">